Analog Computing Days '26

 About the Event

-Since current stored-program digital computers are about to hit fundamental boundaries with respect to energy consumption, integration density, and clock frequency, different computational paradigms are needed to overcome these limits.
+Since current stored-program digital computers are approaching fundamental limits in energy consumption, integration density, and clock frequency, new computational paradigms are needed to overcome these constraints.

-Analog computers offer unmatched computational power at equally unmatched energy efficiency for certain problem classes and will complement future digital computers as co-processors forming hybrid computers — with widespread application in AI, high-performance computing, and more.
+Analog computers offer unmatched computational power and energy efficiency for certain problem classes and will complement future digital computers as co-processors, forming hybrid systems with widespread applications in AI, high-performance computing, and beyond.

 Mission